WolfTech-Innovations/Refresh/README.md

 # Refresh
-Have an old Windows XP Machine?
-Install the minimal copy of WolfOS
+Have an old HDD or SSD?
+Install the minimal copy of WolfOS on it!

-(This will erase your HDD)
+(This will erase your HDD/SSD)
  Steps:
 1: Copy files to USB
 2: Insert USB into Windows XP device